35 Fun & Best Things to Do in Salem, Massachusetts

 Still wondering "what is there to do in Salem, MA?"
 Read on for 35 fun suggestions!

 Before traveling to Salem, book your accommodations and experiences ahead of time.
-Below are some top recommendations to get you started.
+We've pulled together top suggestions below.

 35 Best Things to Do in Salem, MA